 Make a Breakfast Casserole, Feed a Crowd

 The other great thing about an overnight breakfast casserole is that it can feed a bunch of people — and it’s easy to make two at once.
-I mean, if you’re going to make one, may as well double it and make two!
+Heck, if you’re going to make one, may as well double it and make two!

-As I mentioned above, I like to make extra whenever I can because this casserole is perfect for cutting up, freezing or refrigerating, and reheating on busy mornings.
+As mentioned above, it’s great to make extra, because this casserole is perfect for cutting up, freezing or refrigerating, and reheating on busy mornings.

 That being said, for a smaller group, the recipe can be easily halved and baked in an 8-inch square baking dish.

-For a sit-down brunch or breakfast, I like to serve this with roasted potatoes, fruit, and a simple green salad or roasted asparagus — which would totally be a delightful menu for a Mother’s Day Brunch.
+For a sit-down brunch or breakfast, serve this with roasted potatoes, fruit, and a simple green salad or roasted asparagus — which would totally be a delightful menu for a Mother’s Day Brunch.

 Ham and Cheese Overnight Breakfast Casserole

 - 2 tablespoons butter, plus more for baking dish

 - 1 pound loaf artisan bread, cut into 8-12 slices

 - 12 large whole eggs